 Salary and Job Outlook

 A physical therapist's earnings may depend on the industry he or she works in.
-The median annual salary for physical therapists in 2013 was $81,030, per the BLS.
-Between 2012 and 2022, physical therapists were expected to see a 36% employment growth, according to the BLS.
+The median annual salary for physical therapists in 2018 was $87,930, per the BLS.
+Between 2018 and 2028, physical therapists were expected to see a 22% employment growth, according to the BLS, which is much faster than the average for all jobs.